Down Town Association: Notable members

 The membership has included the leading businessmen of New York, including many who went on to careers in public service.
 The members are drawn heavily from the legal and financial professions.

-The membership has included the political and business elite of New York, including Franklin D. Roosevelt and Grover Cleveland, who both served as both New York governor and U.S. president; Thomas E. Dewey, the 47th governor of New York; Wendell Willkie,. the lawyer businessman who ran for President in 1940; William Donovan, first director of the Office of Strategic Services; and Gherardi Davis, the lawyer, author and politician who served as president and bequeathed the Club his large collection of silver cutlery and other items.
+The membership has included the political and business elite of New York, including Alexander Ector Orr, the "father of the New York City Subway", Franklin D. Roosevelt and Grover Cleveland, who both served as both New York governor and U.S. president; Thomas E. Dewey, the 47th governor of New York; Wendell Willkie,. the lawyer businessman who ran for President in 1940; William Donovan, first director of the Office of Strategic Services; and Gherardi Davis, the lawyer, author and politician who served as president and bequeathed the Club his large collection of silver cutlery and other items.
 Membership has also included four secretaries of state, including John Foster Dulles, five Attorneys General, one Secretary of Defense and two Secretaries of War.
 Two members have served as Ambassador to the Court of St. James and one member each as Ambassador to Switzerland, Luxembourg and Thailand.